nathancatania/glean-docs/docs/getting-started/assistant.en.md

 ## (Optional) Recieve User Feedback

-Users have the ability to provide feedback to Glean Assistant responses as positive (👍) or negative (👎) with accompanying comments.
+Users can provide feedback to Glean Assistant responses as positive (👍) or negative (👎) with accompanying comments.
 You can opt to have this feedback sent to a company email for review.

 Glean recommends that you configure a separate alias for this to assist in routing and reviews.
 You may also wish to automatically ingest this feedback into a ticketing system like Jira, Zendesk, or ServiceNow.